 Feel like Giving Up?
 Don’t.

 And you’re right.
 We don’t have to go out and make sacrifices.
 (Shout out to Jesus for being the ultimate and most perfect sacrifice!)
-But, I bet you know of a situation that you’ve had to continually go to an altar of pray about over and over and over?
+But, I bet you know of a situation that you’ve had to continually go to an altar of prayer about over and over and over?

 Maybe the storm you are in just will not let up.
 You keep praying, but the winds blow stronger.